gsshri14/free-genai-bootcamp-2025/README.md

 # free-genai-bootcamp-2025
-This repository holds the code and resources related to the Andrew Brown's Free GenAI Bootcamp 2025.
+1. This repository holds the code and resources related to Andrew Brown's Free GenAI Bootcamp 2025.
+2. Instead of using the Japanese language, I would focus on implementing AI for Spanish.